Posted on: 1st December 2011 in Finance

-World central banks have came to the rescue yesterday with an announcement of “coordinated action” to help economy.
+World central banks have come to the rescue yesterday with an announcement of “coordinated action” to help the economy.
 The U.S. Federal Reserve announced:

 The Bank of Canada, the Bank of England, the Bank of Japan, the European Central Bank, the Federal Reserve, and the Swiss National Bank are today announcing coordinated actions to enhance their capacity to provide liquidity support to the global financial system.
 The purpose of these actions is to ease strains in financial markets and thereby mitigate the effects of such strains on the supply of credit to households and businesses and so help foster economic activity.